Ragarnoy/a121-rs/README.md

 Check out the `examples/` directory for demonstrations on how to use _a121-rs_ with various microcontroller units.
 These examples cover basic setups and common use cases to help you get started quickly.

+**Note:** For the esp32c6 example, you need to manually set your `CPATH` to the path of the include files, i.e. `CPATH="/home/<user>/.rustup/toolchains/esp/riscv32-esp-elf/esp-12.2.0_20230208/riscv32-esp-elf/riscv32-esp-elf/include"
+`

 ## Development and Contribution